 It is early October, and we’re still sailing.
-In the last several weeks, we’ve moved back and forth between Turkey and Greece.
-For the last three days, we’ve been on the island of Nisyros for the past three days.
+We’ve moved back and forth between Turkey and Greece during the last several weeks.
+We’ve been on the island of Nisyros for the past three days.

-Nisyros is in the Aegean, just south of Kos, and not too far from the Turkish coast.
+Nisyros is in the Aegean, just south of Kos, and within view of the Turkish coast.

-We Med-moored to a wall along the boardwalk in Pali, a small village on the island’s north coast.
+We Med-moored against a wall along the boardwalk in Pali, a small village on the island’s north coast.
 Soon after we were tied up, we walked down the waterfront to a car and moped rental shop called the “Eagle’s Nest.”
-Mike, the proprietor, has a good reputation, according to our guide book.
-He was born in Nisyros, had lived in NYC for thirty years, before returning home to Nisyros several years ago.
-He spoke flawless English (well, as much as New Yorker can do so).
+Mike, the proprietor, had a good reputation, according to our guide book.
+He was born in Nisyros, had lived in New York City for thirty years, and then returned home to the island several years ago.
+He spoke flawless English (well, as much as a New Yorker can do so).

 We talked to Mike about renting a car.
-The island was not terribly big, but there were four separate villages, a ton of monasteries, and some not so small mountains in between (topping out at 2,200 feet).
+The island was not terribly big, but there were four separate villages, a number of monasteries, and some not-so-small hills in between (topping out at 2,200 feet).
 Mike was congenial and informative.
-He spent a half hour with us and a map of the island, telling us what we should see.
+He spent a half hour with us and gave us a map of the island, suggesting to us what we should see.
 We left, and told him that we’d probably come back for a car the next morning.

 So, at about 10:30, off we went.

 The paper map we’d been given was rudimentary, to be used for driving on the main roads.
 Our plan was to hike due west along the main road toward Mandraki, find the trail up to the monastery at Evaggelistria, cut across the middle of island to the volcanic caldera at Stavros, climb from there up to the town of Nikia, and then walk back home along the main road past Emporios.
 It wasn’t clear from our map how these parts would all fit together, but we were told that they would.